Zenkovsky03/itGateway/README.md

-# shoppito
+# find your dream djob
-my shop like stockx
+side looks like justjoint it